vtex/shoreline/styleguides/admin-ui/src/components/Button/README.md

 }
 ```

-##### Icon render props
+#### Icon render props

 You can reuse a pre-built style for the icon, using `render props`.
-We do this in order to guarantee the `pixel perfect` design.
+We do this to guarantee a `pixel-perfect` design.

 - `sx` -> Guarantee the margin spacing between Icon and Label
 - `size` -> To identify the size of the button - "regular" or "smal"